Z Fundamental Science Program Workshop

 Research Opportunities and User Meeting in Albuquerque, New Mexico

 Over the last few years, our ability to drive matter to unprecedented pressure / temperature states has produced significant new insights across many fields, including material science, planetary science, astrophysics, fusion science, radiation science, and plasma physics.
 Sandia’s Z facility is the premier facility in the world in the area of pulsed-power science and has unique capabilities to deliver high-precision data at extreme conditions.
-The Z facility is available to the academic community for fundamental science experiments and a first call for proposals was issued in 2010, a second call in 2015, and a third call will be issued in June 2017.
-Projects are selected after facility and scientific peer review.
-Close interactions with the international research community are crucial for continued success and improvements of the fundamental science program.
-The workshop is the eighth of a series of yearly workshops held on the topic of fundamental science in extreme environments.
+The Z facility is available to the academic community for fundamental science experiments and a first call for proposals was issued in 2010.
+Following the call was a review process and six projects were awarded experimental time – together they constitute the fundamental science program on Z. Close interactions with the international research community are crucial for continued success and improvements of the fundamental science program.
+The workshop is the sixth of a series of yearly workshops held on the topic of fundamental science in extreme environments.

 The 6th Fundamental Science with Pulsed Power: Research Opportunities and User Meeting will be held Sunday, July 19 (evening) through Wednesday, July 22 (all day).
 The Research Opportunities component of the workshop will this year focus on providing an opportunity for current and prospective future collaborators to discuss and prepare responses to the Call for Proposals (see below).
 Presentations by Sandia scientists will provide relevant information concerning facility capabilities, including experimental platforms, targets, and diagnostics.
 The User meeting component is for collaborative users to hear about the Z accelerator facility status and plans, and to present the status of their research.
 Current collaborative research areas are Astrophysics, Planetary Science, Materials Science, and Magnetized High Energy Density (HED) Science that is relevant to Magnetized Inertial Fusion (MagLIF).